-Why do you need a living will and power of attorney for health care (called a durable power of attorney for health care in Rhode Island)?
+Why do you need a living will and durable power of attorney for health care in Rhode Island?

 What are health care forms called in Rhode Island?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In Rhode Island, the official name for this form is a durable power of attorney for health care.

 Who makes health care decisions for me in Rhode Island?